kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 ##### TopologyAwareScheduling

 Even though we do not aim to have a full support for TAS as a part of this KEP, it's worth to consider whether this approach will not block or make it hard to implement support for WAP in TAS in the future.
 As we will rerun whole podGroupSchedulingAlgorithm in the WAP, we will as an output get the best placement with proposed pods assignments.
 If we also get the CycleStates from those Pod, we will be able to perform an in-place reprieve as described above.

 #### CompositePodGroup

-As in TopologyAwareScheduling case we do not aim to have a support for CPG as part of this KEP, but it's alo worth to consider whether this approach will not block WAP for
-CPGs in the future.
+As in TopologyAwareScheduling case we do not aim to have a support for CPG as part of this KEP, but it's also worth to consider whether this approach will not block WAP for CPGs in the future.
 This case is analogous to TopologyAwareScheduling, where whole CPG logic will be hidden within the podGroupSchedulingAlgorithm rerun in the WAP.

 ### Pod Group Post Filter

 As part of minimizing preemptions goal, arguably the most important thing to do is to avoid unnecessary preemptions.
 However, with the model of preemption when preemption is triggered immediately after the victims are decided and PostFilter is run per Pod in PodGroup, it doesn't achieve this goal.
 The reason for that is that the proposed placement (nomination) can actually appear to be invalid and not be proceeded with, if the whole PodGroup fails to schedule.
 In such case we will not even proceed to binding and the preemption will be completely unnecessary disruption.

 For alpha, to avoid triggering unnecessary preemptions, we disabled the default preemption plugin in PostFilter for pods from PodGroup if the workload aware preemption was enabled.